Updated on July 14th, 2022

 6. Spend Time Networking

-Whether your student is heading to college with a built-in group of friends or not, it’s wise to take some time for networking.
+Whether your student is heading to college with a built-in group of friends or not, it’s wise to take some time for networking on college campuses.
 Connecting with other students can have a significant impact on their college experience.

-Broadening their social circle can lead to a range of benefits.
-They may have an easier time finding someone to help them in a particular class or may be able to leverage one of those connections when it is time to launch their career.
+Broadening their social circle with new friends can lead to a range of benefits.
+They may have an easier time finding someone to help them in a particular class or may be able to leverage one of those connections when it is time to launch their career path.

 Plus, having friends makes college more fun.
-They’ll be able to keep their stress levels at bay and spend some time enjoying themselves, both of which are crucial for overall wellness.
+They’ll be able to keep their stress levels at bay and spend some time enjoying themselves, both of which are crucial for overall wellness and college success.

 Participation in college activities can give your student a competitive edge when it comes to applying for scholarships.
 Students can apply for and win scholarships through their senior year of college.
 To find out how sign up for our free college scholarship webinar!
 Head over to http://thescholarshipsystem.com/freewebinar to save your spot today.